rajputvivek01/rajputvivek01/README.md

 I have been learning coding form 1st year of B Tech.
 Now I am learning Full Stack Web Development.

-* 🌍  I'm based in Gola Gokarannath,UP,India
+* 🌍  I'm based in Varanasi,UP,India
-* 🖥  See my portfolio at [My Portfolio](https://abhinavpatel072.github.io/Portfolio/)  which is made with HTML CSS JS.
+* 🖥  See my portfolio at [My Portfolio] which is made with HTML CSS JS.
-* ✉  You can contact me at [abhinavpatel072@gmail.com](mailto:abhinavpatel072@gmail.com)
+* ✉  You can contact me at [viveksingh0102vs@gmail.com](mailto:viveksingh0102vs@gmail.com)
 * 🧠  Currently i learning Machine Learning technology.
 * 🤝  I'm open to collaborating on Web Development and Designing